jbellogo/Algorithms/README.md

 # Algorithms

 Algorithm notes.
 Includes leetcode questions and solutions.
 Also personal implementations of more complex algorithms.

+The numbered files are LeetCode questions

 # Algorithmic Patterns
 Understanding algorithmic patterns is crucial here are some of the key problem-solving techniques: